glomium/industrial-ams/docs/installation.rst

 Start as demonstration
 -------------------------------

+Create a file for environment variables

+> touch .env

+where you can store configurations (for example an integration of sentry).

 To start the AMS in the local installation, you need to build docker images and deploy the stack.
 Checkout the git repository and run either

 > make build start